sait-lab/learn-git/git-basics.md

 > [!NOTE]
 >
-> The obvious value to amending commits is to make minor improvements to your last commit, without cluttering your repository history with commit messages of the form, “Oops, forgot to add a file” or “Darn, fixing a typo in last commit”.
+> The obvious value to amending commits is to make minor improvements to your last commit, without cluttering your repository history with commit messages of the form, "Oops, forgot to add a file" or "Darn, fixing a typo in last commit".
 >
 > Only amend commits that are still local and have not been pushed somewhere.
 Amending previously pushed commits and force pushing the branch will cause problems for your collaborators.